xlazam01/Juwei17/README.md

 ## ⚙️ Default Firmware Configuration

-Firmmare configuration expects
+Default firmware configuration expects:
-- BME280, DS1820 - if initialization fails, ther will be no weather inforation on webserver
+- BME280, DS1820 - if initialization fails, there will be no weather information on webserver
 - TMC2209, TMC5160 or TMC2130 - according to selected firmware during programming
-- Correct polarity of HAL sensors for homing - if not fullfiled, homing will not work correctly
+- Correct polarity of HAL sensors for homing - if not fulfilled, homing will not work correctly
-- Current is set to 1.0A for RUN and 1.3 for GOTO
+- Motor current is set to 1.0A for RUN and 1.3A for GOTO
 - Homing sense is HIGH

 ---

 ## 🏗️ Build Your Own OnStepX

-- If you use OnStepX from Howard Dutton - there will be no support for STM32 RTC (time and date will not be stored) and weather service will provide false temperatures from BME280 (selfheating)
+- If you use OnStepX from Howard Dutton - there will be no support for STM32 RTC (time and date will not be stored) and weather service will provide false temperatures from BME280 (self-heating)
  - This could be potentially merged into main branch (I know that STM32 RTC was not planned - there are no official boards ready for this, weather fix is open)
 - For Juwei17 board use the OnStepX from this repository
 - Change configuration as needed
 - For upload user Serial Bootloader - depending on your IDE how to do it
-- There are three pads on the botton of the PCB to connec to ST-Link - you need to solder wires or connector with 2mm pitch
+- There are three pads on the bottom of the PCB to connect to ST-Link - you need to solder wires or a connector with 2mm pitch
-- If you want to use OnstepEspLoader app copy to app folder and rename the binary file according to you this pattern:
+- If you want to use OnstepEspLoader just browse for your STM32 firmware binary
+- Binary file pattern:

 | Firmware Name         | TMC Module | Homing      |
 |-----------------------|------------|-------------|